qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/trademark/index.rst

 More info
 ----------

 The QGIS name and logo are now protected under European law from unauthorized and confusing uses of the trademark [https://oami.europa.eu/eSearch/#details/trademarks/012702643].
 We can authorize proper uses of the mark upon request.
-Please write to our Financial and Marketing Advisor (cavallini@faunalia.it).
+Please write to our Financial and Marketing Advisor (trademark@qgis.org).

 In cases of fair use, members of the public may use or refer to a registered trademark without a license from the owner.